 Artist David Batchelor is behind this year’s tree – King’s Xmas.
 The tree is a celebration of Batchelor’s love of colour, industrial materials and geometry.
 Using scaffolding and LED lights, the tree transforms from day to night.
 By day, the scaffold structure is at home in its environment and the surrounding construction sites.
 By night the outline of a tree is revealed, floating like a child’s drawing.

 Chez London Kiwi – Award For Simply Being Ours to enjoy

 I couldn’t resist adding our own to the list.
 A little bit wonky – sorry, full of character – it was decorated by my own in-house Laurence Llewelyn-Bowen, and charts our travel through the years.
 Every December we unbox the baubles that we’ve collected and been given over the years, and the memories rush back all over again.
 From Vancouver to Ireland, Grimsby to Dubai they’re all moments in our timeline.

-Remember, most of these will still be up until the New Year if you want to pop in and feel a little festive still…
+Remember, because of the 12 Days of Christmas, most of these will still be up until the New Year if you want to pop in and feel a little festive still…

 What is your favourite out of the Christmas trees in London this year?